The differences between McTimoney Chiropractic and the Chiropractors here at Lushington Chiropractic Clinic?

 Where did I train to become a Chiropractor?

 I personally trained at the Anglo-European College of Chiropractic (AECC) where there was a strong focus on evidence informed treatments.
-This included chiropractic adjustments (spinal manipulation), rehabilitative exercise, soft tissue massage and stretching techniques, alongside other useful strategies to help prevent further injury.
+This included chiropractic adjustments (spinal manipulation), rehabilitative exercise, soft tissue massage and stretching techniques, alongside other useful strategies to help prevent injury.
 We were taught how to take and read x-rays.
 The type of adjusting I was taught and use, often results in an audible joint popping sound.
 This is caused by Nitrogen gas leaving the joint.
 I also use gentler techniques, for those who aren’t keen on the noise.
 My main aim with the adjustments is to increase movement within the joints and to ease muscle tension.

 So what is the difference?

 Starting with the adjustments used, the McTimoney chiropractors will focus their adjustments on misaligned vertebrae and will follow a specific McTimoney Chiropractic protocol to determine which areas of the body require an adjustment.
 Whereas my adjustments are based on a range of factors including posture, pain location and more importantly where movement is lacking in the spine.
 I use a range of techniques including Diversified Chiropractic, Flexion-Distraction, Activator and more.
 When I studied we actually covered seven different chiropractic treatment protocols as well massage, rehabilitation and other modalities (ultra-sound etc).Increasingly McTimoney Chiropractors will learn other techniques whilst at undergraduate level, or on additional post-graduate courses.